mechaadi/SimplifyWithAr/README.md

 Apart from augumenting these virtual object in real world, users can share their experience with friends and family with AR Core cloud anchors API which is provided by google platform.

 # TECHNOLOGY STACK
-1.Android  Studio - For ui and event listener)<br>
+1. Android  Studio - For ui and event listener)<br>
-2.AR Core - For cloud anchors and augumented reality<br>
+2. AR Core - For cloud anchors and augumented reality<br>
-3.Sceneform - For rich renderables like transformable nodes<br>
+3. Sceneform - For rich renderables like transformable nodes<br>
-4.Firebase - To store cloud anchors and users data<br>
+4. Firebase - To store cloud anchors and users data<br>
-5.Blender - To create 3d object textures<br>
+5. Blender - To create 3d objects,textures,materials<br>